ASU-Vibe-Coding-Centre/mcp-learning/04-cursor-docker-demo/README.md

 - The Docker image packages everything needed to run the server
 - No need to install Python or dependencies on your machine
 - The server runs in isolation inside the container
-- We use `-i` flag for interactive mode (required for stdio transport)
+- We expose port 3333 and map it to the host for HTTP communication
+- The server uses HTTP transport with SSE (Server-Sent Events)

 **Transition**: "Now that we have the server ready, let's connect it to Cursor IDE..."